absinthe-graphql/absinthe/guides/adapters.md

   for incoming query documents and outgoing results.
 This is the default as of v0.3, and it is _highly_ recommended that it's the adapter you use, as introspection currently makes certain assumptions about how to return results.
+* `Absinthe.Adapter.Underscore`, which is similar to the `LanguageConventions` adapter but converts all incoming identifiers to underscores and does not modify outgoing identifiers (since those are already expected to be underscores).
+Unlike `Absinthe.Adapter.Passthrough` this does not break introspection.
 * `Absinthe.Adapter.Passthrough`, which is a no-op adapter and makes no modifications.